mohanr/mohanr.github.io/_posts/2024-05-14-GameOfLifeInRacket.md

 {% endhighlight %}

 # Racket GUI
-Almost all the code shown above is directly ported from OCaml.
+Almost all the code shown above except the UI code is directly ported from OCaml.
 See the references.
 Almost all the code shown below is from a template.
 It is just Racket's way of creating a GUI.

 {% highlight racket %}